enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 ## Asynchronous

 Asynchronous calls are fast because a callback informs us of a result, so we are not wasting time waiting.
-We can understand this by looking at our `async` method.
+We can understand this by looking at our `asyncMethod`.
 The scheduler is simulating a client side.

 Let's take for example an arbitrary request.
 While blocking request may look like this:
 ```